BASM/super-clock/README.md

 super-clock
 ===========

-Physical clock (schemantic + firmware for AVR)
+Physical clock (schematic + firmware for AVR)

-Shemantic and firmware for AVR microcontroller.
+Schematic and firmware for AVR microcontroller.